gabrielmfern/writing/my-first-conference.md

 ## The people

-For me, the most important part of the conference was the people, travel is just the price, and talks are a good conversation starter.
+For me, the most important part of the conference was the people.
+Travel is just the price I have to pay to talk to them, and talks are the good conversation starters.

 ### João Melo

 I think I talked to him the most, he also works at Resend and is one of the coolest developers I know.
 He mentioned that one of his side projects was an app called Vein that actually has people paying for it, but he's thinking about discontinuing it.
 I also talked to him about the stuff I'm making with Zig and asked if he was down to build some of it with me, and he was!
-Never got to the part of someone saying "yes" lol.
+Never got to the part of someone actually agreeing to do this crazy stuff with me!
+LOL

 One really cool thing that happened was that we noticed a UI bug in the broadcasts editor in the video that was playing for the booth, and we fixed it together.